suncoast-devs/handbook/lessons/soft-skills/health.md

 and productivity.
 A lack of sleep can slow your learning process and could lead to making unnecessary mistakes.
 Your emotions can also run higher when you are tired, leading to stressed interactions with your family, friends, and peers.
-There is also a higher risk of increased Imposter Syndrome, Depression, and can affect your immune system.
+There is also a higher risk of increased Imposter Syndrome, Depression, which can affect your immune system.

 ## Eye Care